Agent Skills: SE Dev Server Code Skill

 └── ... skill scripts and documentation

-The Data folder is a junction/symlink to the per-user persistent server-code data directory (%USERPROFILE%\.se-dev\server-code on Windows, ~/.se-dev/server-code on Linux).
+The Data folder is a junction/symlink to per-user persistent server-code data directory (%USERPROFILE%\.se-dev\server-code on Windows, ~/.se-dev/server-code on Linux).
 Treat Data/Decompiled, Data/Content and Data/CodeIndex exactly as before.

 Local Versioning of Decompiled Sources